-nights.
-In order for the IRS to grant a nonprofit organization 501c3 approval, the nonprofit must first submit a 501c3 application.
-That is only one piece of the puzzle, however.
-There are other filings that are required to ensure that the nonprofit can operate at optimal, legal capacity.
-In the state of New Jersey, that means filing a charity registration, income tax exemption, and a sales tax exemption on top of the 501c3 application.
+That being said, obtaining NJ 501(c)(3) approval is not something that can be done overnight.
+On the contrary, it’s something that is done over the course of many, many nights.
+Before the IRS will approve a NJ 501(c)(3) application, the nonprofit must first submit a 501(c)(3) application.
+Then there are other required filings to ensure that the nonprofit can operate at optimal, legal capacity.
+In the state of New Jersey, you’ll need to file a charity registration, an income tax exemption, and a sales tax exemption on top of the 501(c)(3) application.

 Organizing Documents Are First